nicole-peltier/Election_Analysis/README.md

 - The winner of the election was:
   - Diana DeGetter who recieved 73.8% of the vote and 272,892 number of votes

+## Election Audit Summary
+This script can be used for any election by modifying the csv file that is loaded in the beginning of the script.
+By doing this, you are able to import different data to recieve the same calculations (such as winner of election, county with the highest turnout, etc.).
+This script can also be changed by modifying the text file to have a different name so that you are able to keep the previous election results while making a new text file to see the new election results.
+This would be helpful if you were wanting to compare county turnout rates from year to year.